 Luxembourg: Investing in Luxembourg

 Luxembourg offers a business climate favourable to foreign investment, with a very attractive tax system.
-According to UNCTAD's 2021 World Investment Report, FDI inflows stood at USD 62.1 billion in 2020, up from USD 14.8 billion a year earlier, despite the global economic crisis triggered by the Covid-19 pandemic.
-This is a sharp increase that has made the country the sixth-largest global recipient in terms of FDI inflows, gaining 19 places since last year.
-In 2020, the total stock of FDI stood at USD 627 billion.
-According to figures from OECD, half of FDIs received by Luxembourg come from the countries of the European Union, although the main investor is Bermuda (13.5%), followed by the UK (13.1%), Ireland (12.1%) and the Netherlands (9.3%).
-In terms of sectors, financial and insurance activities attract more than four-fifths of all investments (81.6%), with manufacturing accounting for only 2.8%.
-Luxembourg is also the world's second-largest investor, behind China, with as much as USD 127 billion invested in 2020, compared to USD 34 billion in 2019.
-According to the latest figures from OECD, in the first six months of 2021 FDI inflows to Luxembourg stood at only USD 2 billion, compared to 52.3 USD billion in the same period one year earlier.
+According to UNCTAD's World Investment Report 2024, FDI inflows were negative by USD 62.8 billion in 2023.
+At the end of the same period, the total stock of FDI stood at USD 1.18 trillion, more than 14 times the country’s GDP.
+According to figures from the Central Bank, the main investing countries in terms of stock at the end of 2023 were the United States (21.7%), the United Kingdom (10.3%), the Cayman Islands (8.5%), the Netherlands (7.0%), and Ireland (6.2%).
+In terms of sectors, financial and insurance activities attract more than four-fifths of all investments, with manufacturing accounting for a marginal share.
+According to the latest figures from the OECD, in the first six months of 2024, FDI inflows to the country were negative by nearly USD 3 billion, compared to a negative inflow of USD 54.7 billion recorded in the same period one year earlier.

-According to the World Economic Forum (WEF), the country ranks 18th on the 2020 Global Competitiveness Index.
-The government of Luxembourg has established some measures in order to make the country even more attractive to FDI, such as fiscal benefits, equipment and construction projects.
-The government focused on key innovative industries like logistics; ICT; health technologies, including biotechnology and biomedical research; clean energy technologies; space technology and financial services technologies.
-The country has long been considered a tax haven, though in recent years it has taken steps related to the process of harmonisation of financial standards both within the EU and at the international level.
+The government of Luxembourg has established some measures to make the country even more attractive to FDI, such as fiscal benefits, equipment, and construction projects.
+The government focused on key innovative industries like logistics; ICT; and health technologies, including biotechnology and biomedical research; clean energy technologies; space technology, and financial services technologies.
+Luxembourg has long been considered a tax haven, though in recent years it has taken steps related to the process of harmonization of financial standards both within the EU and at the international level.
 Furthermore, the “Multilateral Convention to Implement Tax Treaty Related Measures To Prevent Base Erosion and Profit Shifting” - which aims at combating tax avoidance by multinational companies - entered into force for Luxembourg in 2019.
-In 2021, the bill of law n°7885 introduced a mandatory notification and pre-approval requirement for certain foreign direct investments made by non-EEA investors in a local entity operating in a sensitive sector in the territory of Luxembourg (e.g. transport, telecommunications services, electricity generation and distribution, gas conditioning and distribution, the treatment and distribution of water, healthcare activities, technologies relating to artificial intelligence, infrastructure and systems for the exchange, payment and settlement of financial instruments).
-Finally, the country ranks 72nd out of 190 economies in the World Bank’s latest Doing Business report (losing six positions compared to the previous edition).
+On 1 September 2023, the Luxembourg Act of 14 July 2023 entered into force, establishing a national screening mechanism for foreign direct investments that are likely to affect security or public order.
+The Act imposes regulations on non-EU/EEA investors seeking to invest in Luxembourg-based entities operating in critical sectors such as energy, health, defence, finance, telecoms, data, media, and agri-food industries within Luxembourg.
+To comply with the Regulation, the Act mandates a prior notification process and screening procedure, along with enforcement mechanisms in instances of non-compliance with the prior notification obligation or screening decisions.
+Finally, the Grand Duchy ranks 20th among the 133 economies on the Global Innovation Index 2024 and 5th out of 184 countries on the latest Index of Economic Freedom.
+According to the World Economic Forum (WEF), the country ranks 23rd on the Global Competitiveness Index 2024.

 Source: UNCTAD, Latest available data